idiap/facereclib/README.rst

 - Local Region PCA [PBD+11]_
 - LDA-IR (a.k.a.
 CohortLDA) [LBP+12]_

-To see how easy it is to use these tools to generate a publication, please have a look at the source code `xfacereclib.paper.BeFIT2012 <http://pypi.python.org/pypi/xfacereclib.paper.BeFIT2012>`_, which was finally published in [M. Günther, R. Wallace and S. Marcel.
-"An Open Source Framework for Standardized Comparisons of Face Recognition Algorithms".
-Computer Vision - ECCV 2012.
-Workshops and Demonstrations, LNCS, 7585, 547-556, 2012.].
+To see how easy it is to use these tools to generate a publication, please have a look at the source code `xfacereclib.paper.BeFIT2012 <http://pypi.python.org/pypi/xfacereclib.paper.BeFIT2012>`_, with the according `Paper <http://publications.idiap.ch/index.php/publications/show/2431>`_ being published in [GWC12]_.

 Finally, all parts of the FaceRecLib are well documented and thoroughly tested to assure usability, stability and comparability.